Publisher: Sierra Entertainment

 You play as John Riddick himself who is captured by bounty hunter Johns and taken to Butcher Bay maximum prison which is on another planet.
 Hoxxie, the prison warden, is the bad guy here along with creepy creatures and the guards themselves.
 I love the opening of this game as you are in the max-pop area and get to talk to other prisoners and complete side quests to earn currency for weapons and cigarette packs which unlock concept art.
 The atmosphere is amazing with dieselpunk structures, dirt, vomit, grime, and nastiness everywhere and the entire complex is dark, looming, claustrophobic, and morbid.

 Don’t get too excited about hearing “side-quests” as the area is very small and it’s nothing more than talk to this guy to get that thing and bring it back to that guy so he will talk to you now to give you that thing to bring back to the last guy.
 There are only two areas where you can do this and it feels a bit off and forced and kind of unnecessary.
 There’s no character building and none of the prisoners are really fleshed out.
 I would rather have just walked around, talked to people, and moved on, it really just felt like extra game time tacked on, and not to mention that the quests are kind of tedious.

 Once you move past the first area you go around sneaking up to guards, breaking necks, and getting into a lot of shootouts.
-For someone who likes the dark so much there is a lot of shooting sections and only a few sneaking areas, but those give way to problems as well.
+For someone who likes the dark so much there are a lot of shooting sections and only a few sneaking areas, but those give way to problems as well.
 The AI can see you no matter how far away they are and it makes learning guard patrols and sneaking around successfully a pain.
 A lot of time I had to just shoot everyone or run away and come back.
-The last third of the game you don’t even get weapons and only a tranq gun that stuns guards with a slow reload animation, so this makes sneaking even more difficult.
+In the last third of the game, you don’t even get weapons and only a tranq gun that stuns guards with a slow reload animation, so this makes sneaking even more difficult.